veeru-00/code_with_veeru/LSP_Programs.md

     return 0;
 }
 ```
-Develop a C program to create a FIFO (named pipe) named "myfifo" in the current directory
+28.Develop a C program to create a FIFO (named pipe) named "myfifo" in the current directory
 ```
 #include <stdio.h>
 #include <stdlib.h>